imanuelgittens/javascript-studies/Introduction-To-CSS/questions.md

 	300 + 5 + 5 + 1 = 311px;

 The total height would be the same.
 The CSS property that is used to control how the box model works is `box-sizing: content-box` and `box-sizing:border-box`.
-The first option is the default state and functions as shown above by add all the values that make up an element's size together.
+The first option is the default state and functions as shown above by adding all the values that make up an element's size together.

 The second options works a bit differently and specifies that the total width of the element is specified by the `width` property.
-Any extra paddings or margins that are added to the element will cause the width of the content (blue) section to shrink so that the overall width or height does not extend the value set.Let's look at and example.
+Any extra paddings or margins that are added to the element will cause the width of the content (blue) section to shrink so that the overall width or height does not extend the value set.
+Let's look at and example.

 	{
 		width: 300px